Bhagavad Gita 5: Both Karma Yoga and Sannyasa Yoga lead to salvation

 6. Readings by Swami Vivekananda and Sri Ramakrishna related to the chapter Karma Sannyasa Yoga

-7. Exercises of Chapter 5 - Yoga of Renunciation of Action
+7. Exercises of Chapter 5 - The Yoga of Renunciation of Action

 Study process Subjects (chapters) Bhagavad Gita